gabrielkunkel/comment-system/README.md

 - [X] Server runs using Nodemon.
 - [X] Using *concurrently*, TypeScript --watch and Nodemon runs at the same time, successfully compiling TypeScript and running server.
 - [X] Test Hello World GraphQl implementation functional.
-- [X] Add testing suite with working example using mocha, chai, and supertest.
+- [X] Add testing suite with working /graphql example using mocha, chai, and supertest.
-- [ ] Connect to local MongoDB.
+- [X] Connect to local MongoDB.

+### Create Mongoose/GraphQl API
+- [ ] Set up basic test for comments graphQl

 ...More to come as progress continues.